Numerical Methods for Civil Engineering ( Free PDF )

 • Static analysis

-• Concept of approximation
+• The concept of approximation

 • Interpolation